Medicare Appeals Procedures

 - your name and signature, and, if applicable, the name and signature of your representative;

-Please send a copy of the ALJ’s decision or dismissal order with your appeal.
+You must send a copy of the ALJ’s decision or dismissal order with your appeal.

 How to File an Appeal